 Instead, choose something with a high concentration of oleic acid (also known as omega-9).
 Oils rich in oleic acid deliver soothing emollients and more protection compared to oils higher in linoleic acid.
 An issue here though is that many oils high in oleic acid can feel heavy and greasy.
 And they can take a while to sink in.

-If you have dry or sensitive skin but are prone to breakouts, Baobab Facial Serum might be more suited to you.
-It has high levels of both types of major fatty acids to seal in moisture, but still give balance.
-It also has high concentrations of naturally occurring Vitamin A, D and E that improve skin elasticity and regeneration.
+If you have dry or sensitive skin but are prone to breakouts, Baobab Facial Serum is more your style.
+It has high levels of both types of major fatty acids to seal in moisture but keep things balanced.
+It also has high concentrations of naturally occurring Vitamin A, D and E that improve skin elasticity and cell turnover, helping the skin heal from any trauma.

 If You Have A Normal or Balanced Skin Type.

 The Mongongo Facial Serum has high concentrations of essential fatty acids perfect for normal skin types.
-These help maintain the moisture barrier.
+These help maintain the healthy moisture barrier function of skin.
 It also has naturally occurring zinc, which reduces redness and is anti-inflammatory.
 A few extra ingredients fight environmental pollutants, making it perfect for daytime use.
 And, there is natural UV protection to supplement your usual SPF.

 Combination skin also benefits from the balanced approach of the Baobab serum.
 But, you can easily mix and match a few different serums to create the perfect routine.
-When we formulated them, we wanted something that can mix and match with each other and the rest of your routine.
+When we formulated them, we wanted something that can mix and match with each other and the rest of your routine without causing any irritation.

 How Do You Know if You Have the Right Serum For You?